THE THREE WORKS OF GRACE

 in whom you also are being built together for a dwelling place of God in the Spirit.
 (Ephesians 2:20-22)

-The eternal House of God is built on the foundation laid by the Christian Apostles and the Hebrew Prophets.
+The eternal House of God is built on the foundation laid by the Christian apostles and the Hebrew Prophets.
 God’s elect are one in Christ, one olive tree, one new Jerusalem.

 Does the Scripture teach this?